Sarah Jim Mayo: Baskets

 Mayo's style of basket weaving was inspired by Dat So La Lee, a prominent contemporary Washoe weaver, with Mayo imitating her degikup style.
-However, despite drawing inspiration from her, Mayo's baskets are described as being the complete "antithesis" of Dat So La Lee's.
-Whereas Dat So La Lee's baskets contained finely stitched simple motifs in contrasting colors with few pictures, Mayo's baskets feature large complex motifs with combinations of colors for "greater richness, solidity, and depth", as well as an expansive set of images and settings telling full narratives, with more attention given to the difficulty of the design than the stitching itself.
-Mayo expanded the traditional Washoe color scheme, which consisted solely of black and red, to include a larger palette of brown; yellow; green; gray; and pink.
+Despite drawing inspiration from her, Mayo's baskets are described as being the complete "antithesis" of Dat So La Lee's.
+Whereas Dat So La Lee's baskets contained finely stitched simple motifs in contrasting colors with few pictures, Mayo's baskets feature large complex motifs with combinations of colors for "greater richness, solidity, and depth".
+Mayo's works also feature expansive sets of images and settings containing full narratives, with more attention given to the difficulty of the design than the stitching itself.
+Mayo expanded the traditional Washoe color scheme, which consisted solely of black and red, to include brown, yellow, green, gray, and pink.
 She also combined multiple colors together in a single motif, which resulted in rich and dramatic patterns.

 Among her most significant innovations was the introduction of pictorial images into Washoe basketry.
 Between 1905 and 1910, Mayo began including representative figures into her baskets, such as "trees, butterflies, eagles, horses, houses, and arrows".
 These images were placed "without concern for logic of placement or scale"; for example, she would place "equal-sized images of a horse and an eagle in opposing branches of an asymmetrical tree to create a balanced composition".
 This is in contrast to other weavers, who wove symmetrical geometric designs, and is regarded as "a staggering technical achievement".
 She also incorporated illusions into her designs, such as leaves overlapping a branch.
 In 1913, Mayo again expanded her pictorial designs to include humans and architecture.
 Her human figures were "structured on gender archetypes, contrasting male and female roles in Washoe society"; for example, men were portrayed as hunting deer, while women were portrayed gathering plants and caring for children.
-Mayo also included satirical images of white people into some designs; in one basket, she wove "slim-waisted Victorian ladies holding parasols, standing near a fort with its American flag flying".
+Mayo also included satirical images of white people into some designs, including one portrayal of "slim-waisted Victorian ladies holding parasols, standing near a fort with its American flag flying".
 Due to the complexity of her designs, Mayo is described as having been a "master weaver".